shilpibhattacharyya/HistogramEqualization/README.md

 This repository contains code to achieve histogram equlization to improve the contrast of an image.
 You can read more about this blog [post](https://towardsdatascience.com/histogram-equalization-a-simple-way-to-improve-the-contrast-of-your-image-bcd66596d815).

 ## Usage
+1. Clone the repo and unzip it.
+2. Run the following command: `python3 main.py input_image_path output_path`

+For example, the below command takes IMG_0545.JPG as input and saves the resulting image in current directory (.)
 `python3 main.py IMG_0545.JPG .`

 ## Example results